TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Concept/Index.rst

 .. index:: Events; vs. XCLASS
 .. _hooks-xclass:

-Events, Signals and Hooks vs. XCLASS Extensions
+Events, signals and hooks vs. XCLASS extensions
 ===============================================

 Events, Signals and Hooks are the recommended way of extending TYPO3 compared to